Professional edition active

 (See table Types of Tics.)

-Simple tics are a very brief movement or vocalization, typically without social meaning.
+Simple tics are a very brief movement or vocalization, typically without social meaning (ie, may not be recognizable gestures or words).

 Stress and fatigue can make tics worse, but tics are often most prominent when the body is relaxed, as while watching TV.
 Tics may lessen when patients are engaged in tasks (eg, school or work activities).
 Tics rarely interfere with motor coordination.
-Mild tics rarely cause problems, but severe tics, particularly coprolalia (which is rare), are physically and/or socially disabling.
+Mild tics rarely cause problems, but severe tics, particularly coprolalia (involuntary utterances of obscene or inappropriate words or phrases), are physically and/or socially disabling.

 Table